Octavio Dotel: Houston Astros

-On December 23, 1999, Dotel was traded by the Mets with Roger Cedeño and minor leaguer Kyle Kessel to the Houston Astros for Mike Hampton and Derek Bell.
+On December 23, 1999, the Mets traded Dotel with Roger Cedeño and minor leaguer Kyle Kessel to the Houston Astros for Mike Hampton and Derek Bell.

 In 2000, Dotel went 3–7 with 16 saves and a 5.40 ERA in 50 games (16 starts).
-His role was converted from a starter to a relief pitcher for the Astros, and Dotel began to fill in as closer for an injured Billy Wagner.
-This season marked the first time in National League history that a pitcher had over 15 starts and 15 saves (the only other season in MLB history came in the American League in 1999 when Tim Wakefield won six games in 17 starts and attained 15 saves for the Boston Red Sox).
+He began the season as a starter but was converted to a reliever for the Astros; Dotel began to fill in as a closer for an injured Billy Wagner.
+This season marked the first time in National League history that a pitcher had over 15 starts and 15 saves (the other seasons in MLB history where this feat happened were in 1957, when Ray Narleski started 15 games and had 16 saves with the Cleveland Indians, in 1999, when Tim Wakefield had 17 starts and attained 15 saves for the Boston Red Sox, and in 2004, when Dustin Hermanson started 18 games and converted 17 saves for the San Francisco Giants).

 In 2001, Dotel again began the season as a starter but moved into the bullpen as the setup man for Wagner.
-Dotel had an excellent season in 2002; he led all relievers with 118 strikeouts and helped secure a well-reputed bullpen for the Astros at that time.
+Dotel had an excellent season in 2002; he led all relievers with 118 strikeouts and helped secure a well-reputed bullpen for the Astros then.
 By 2003, Dotel and Wagner were joined by future Astros closer Brad Lidge and all three partook in a historic event in which six Astros pitchers combined for a no-hitter against the New York Yankees on June 11, 2003.

 After the 2003 season, Wagner was traded to the Philadelphia Phillies, and Dotel started 2004 as the closer for the Astros.

 Oakland Athletics

 On June 24, 2004, Dotel was traded to the Oakland Athletics in a three-team trade that sent Carlos Beltrán to the Astros, minor leaguer Mike Wood, Mark Teahen, and John Buck to the Kansas City Royals.
-Dotel served as closer for the Athletics and finished the 2004 season with a combined 6–6 record with a 3.69 ERA and a career-high 36 saves (22 for the A's and 14 for the Astros) in 77 relief appearances.
+Dotel served as the closer for the Athletics and finished the 2004 season with a combined 6–6 record with a 3.69 ERA and a career-high 36 saves (22 for the A's and 14 for the Astros) in 77 relief appearances.

-Dotel began 2005 as closer for the Athletics again, but had a rough start and went on the 60-day disabled list on May 21.
+Dotel began 2005 as the closer for the Athletics again, but had a rough start and went on the 60-day disabled list on May 21.
 It was later announced on June 2 that he would undergo Tommy John surgery, ending his season after just 15 games.